asiloisad/pulsar-overtype-mode/README.md

 # overtype-mode

 Overtype mode of text-editor.
 It's a feature allows users to replace existing text as they type, rather than inserting new characters.
 Press `Ins` to turn on/off.
-A mode is toggled per text-editor inc. mini ones.
+A mode is toggled globally or per editor.

 ## Installation